-The term “Pentecostalism” is coming from the Pentecostal Church (also called the “Apostolic Church of God”) which is a Neo-Protestant church.
+The term “Pentecostalism” comes from the Pentecostal Church (also called the “Apostolic Church of God”), which is a Neo-Protestant church.
 That emerged at the turn of the century with the “revivalist” movements of the faith.
-American preacher Charles F. Parham began to argue, based on several New Testament verses, that the Holy Spirit still descends on believers.
+Based on several New Testament verses, American preacher Charles F. Parham began to argue that the Holy Spirit still descends on believers.

 Pentecostalism is a faith revival movement that led to the growth of Protestant churches in the United States in the 20th century.
 And is unique in its belief that all Christians should undergo a religious experience called “Baptism in the Holy Spirit.”

 Referring to the descent of the Holy Spirit among the first Christians in Jerusalem on the day of Pentecost (Acts 2-4).
-This experience seems to have been common for this Christian movement during its earliest generations.
+This experience seems familiar for this Christian movement during its earliest generations.

 What is the origin of the Pentecostal movement?

-The Pentecostalism phenomenon (glossolalia), however, long predates the Pentecostal movement of the early 20th century.
+However, the Pentecostalism phenomenon (glossolalia) long predates the Pentecostal movement of the early 20th century.

 The actual origins of the modern Pentecostal movement can be traced back to events at Bethel Bible School in Topeka, Kansas, which opened in 1900 with 40 students by Methodist pastor Charles F. Parham.
 During their studies, the students concluded that the sign of the baptism of the Holy Spirit must be the glossolalia.

-The name of the movement originates from the Greek word Pentecost, which means “fifty” and refers to the act of the apostles receiving the Holy Spirit at the Feast of Pentecostalism in Jerusalem, followed by speaking in unknown tongues (glossolalia).
+The movement’s name originates from the Greek word Pentecost, which means “fifty.”
+It refers to the act of the apostles receiving the Holy Spirit at the Feast of Pentecostalism in Jerusalem, followed by speaking in unknown tongues (glossolalia).

 Who started the Pentecostal movement?

-The Pentecostal movement that is considered to be one of the “religious revival” movements in the United States was also the so-called “Latter Rain” was led and started by A.J.
+The Pentecostal movement that is considered one of the “religious revival” movements in the United States was also the so-called “Latter Rain” led and started by A.J.
 Tomlinson, originally a simple book distributor for the American Bible Society.
-Several preachers preached the renewal of religious living through “filling with the Holy Spirit”.
+Several preachers preached the renewal of religious living through “filling with the Holy Spirit.”